prasanna-konduri/git_assignment_HeroVired/README.md

 ## Features:
   This Repository contains 3 case studies related to git hub
-  1. Working on a feature Implementation and bugfixes at the same time seemlessly [1]
+  1. Working on a feature Implementation and bugfixes at the same time seemlessly
-  2. Woring with GLFS [2]
+  2. Woring with GLFS.
-  3. The demonstarion of 'git stash' when working on diffrent branches[3]
+  3. The demonstarion of 'git stash' when working on diffrent branches

 ## Prerequisites:
   - git version 2.39.3